How to Choose the Right Resume Template (+Examples)

 - Vision – correctly steering the reader’s journey ensures you tick all of the boxes.

-A resume template will do a lot of heavy-lifting for you, but must be professionally produced to do so successfully.
+A resume template will do a lot of heavy lifting for you but must be professionally produced to do so successfully.
 Consequently, there is a marked difference between free and professionally designed templates.
-The former are built by graphic designers using styling to grab attention.
+The former is built by graphic designers using styling to grab attention.
 The latter use styling to direct attention and are constructed by professionals who truly understand hiring managers’ needs.

-Add your content with your audience in mind, consistent with your chosen resume template style.
-Corporate organizations expect a more conservative approach, flashy colours and graphics may count against you.
-This is especially true where they use an Applicant Tracking System (ATS) which cannot read information within graphic elements.
-To get some insider tips and really hit the mark with your content, read our article: How to write a great resume.
+with your audience in mind, consistent with your chosen resume template style.
+Corporate organizations expect a more conservative approach; flashy colors and graphics may count against you.
+This is especially true where they use an Applicant Tracking System (ATS) which cannot read the information within graphic elements.
+To get some insider tips and hit the mark with your content, read our article: How to write a great resume.

 Choosing the type of resume template

-Classic resume templates are ideal for traditional jobs and corporate roles where you’ll take responsibilities seriously.
-With a clean and clear appearance, they get to the point and give key abilities, skills, experience and education categories prominent positions.
-Choose a classic template If youŕe unsure.
+Are ideal for traditional jobs and corporate roles where you’ll take responsibilities seriously.
+With a clean and clear appearance, they get to the point and give key abilities, skills, experience, and education categories in prominent positions.
+Choose a classic resume template If youŕe is unsure.

-Modern resume templates are sleek and contemporary, designed with simplicity and efficiency in mind.
-They take a ‘summary’ approach, utilize short paragraphs, bold titling, bullet points and white space.
+Are sleek and contemporary, designed with simplicity and efficiency in mind.
+They take a ‘summary’ approach, utilize short paragraphs, bold titling, bullet points, and white space.
 A modern resume template works well in technical roles to show highlights at the start and detail toward the end, once you’ve hooked attention.

-- “Use a professional template.
+- “Choose the Right Resume Template.
 Please!
 Anything that helps me scan and read faster strongly increases your chance of selection for interview.”

 - “Charts and tables look good and tell a story but, to help where applicant tracking systems are used, provide a text link, especially for such things as a portfolio.”